Giffy/LLM-server-for-local-intranet-with-docker-model-runner/README.md

 Go to extension market and look for Continue.continue ans install.

 Configure after installing, use ctrl + l to open it and click on config (gear icon on top right corner).

-On side menu click confings and config yaml will appear.
+On side menu click Configs and click in 'Local config' the yaml file will open.

 ```Yaml